redhat-cop/cloud.gcp_ops/roles/import_image_and_run_gcp_instance/README.md

 import_image_and_run_gcp_instance
 =================================

-A role that imports a local .raw image into an GCP custom image and run an GCP instance.
+A role that imports a local .raw image into a GCP custom image and run a GCP instance.

 Requirements
 ------------